cadet/CADET-Core/doc/interface/parameter_dependencies_config.rst

 ``FILM_DIFFUSION_DEP``

    Parameter dependence of film diffusion on the interstitial velocity.
-Available for the arrow-head optimzed (see `FV_ARROW_HEAD_OPTIMIZATION`) LRMP unit.
+   Available For all 1D unit operations and bothe the FV and DG discretizations.
+   For the DG discretization there might be a loss of accuracy since the current implementation only supports a pointwise/"mass-lumped" evaluation.

    ================  =====================================  =============
    **Type:** string  **Range:** :math:`\texttt{POWER_LAW}`  **Length:** 1
    ================  =====================================  =============